amruta-thakur/adapt-customHotgraphic/README.md

 ## Settings Overview

 The attributes listed below are used in *components.json* to configure **Hot Graphic**, and are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-contrib-hotgraphic/blob/master/example.json).
-Visit the [**Hot Graphic** wiki](https://github.com/adaptlearning/adapt-contrib-hotgraphic/wiki) for more information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).

 ### Attributes